Waking up truly rested can be a luxury for many of us.

 3. Bright during the day – dark in the evening

-Our brain and hormone system react to all types of light sources and try to adapt to them.
-Therefore, we feel best when we take in as much sunlight as possible during the day, and minimize direct light in our eyes during the last 1-2 hours before we are going to sleep.
+Therefore, we feel best when we take in sunlight as much as possible during the day, and minimize direct light in our eyes for the last 1-2 hours before we go to sleep.

-This means in practical terms:
+This means practically:

 4. Exercise during the day